 Your first year of training will meet the requirements of the American Board of Orthopaedic Surgeons, giving you a solid foundation in a broad range of basic medical specialties, followed by four years of approved orthopaedic training.
 With the exception of an optional two-month elective period, the residency training occurs at our two partner institutions: Borgess Medical Center and Bronson Methodist Hospital.

 ROTATION SCHEDULE

 YEAR I

-Emergency Medicine 1 month

 General Surgery 1 month

-Vascular Surgery 1 month

-Internal Medicine CCU 1 month

 Anesthesiology 1 month

 Neurosurgery 1 month

-Orthopaedic Surgery 3 months
+Orthopaedic Surgery 6 months

 Pediatric Surgery 1 month

 Plastic Surgery 1 month

-Trauma/ICU 1 month
+Trauma Surgery/ICU 1 month

 YEAR II